 Distinct and reciprocal cavities develop when mark making events are created on curved structures.
 So that when it is transformed to the flattened observed form, a truth about the human condition emerges – that we are tied to a 2D universe yet entangled in all its probabilities in the vastness of infinite space.

-One of pieces that will go on display at my coming exhibition at Little Bang Brewing.
+Here are a number of pieces that will go on display at my coming exhibition at Little Bang Brewing.
 Details to be confirmed.

 Distinct and reciprocal cavities develop when mark making events are created on curved structures.
 So that when it is transformed to the flattened observed form, a truth about the human condition emerges – that we are tied to a 2D universe yet entangled in all its probabilities in the vastness of infinite space.